HaloOfHope/arcticsons/README.md

 ## Important

 You only need `index.html` and the `styles` folder with `charadex.css` & `charadex.js`!
 You do not need any other files for this to work!
-Please do not yell at me about Neocities not accepting the `README.md` file or I will steal all of your left shoes and fill them with marinara sauce.
+Please do not yell at me about Neocities not accepting a different file type or I will steal all of your left shoes and fill them with marinara sauce.

 &nbsp;